 Government and industry action to eradicate red witchweed

 In July 2015 industry and government reached an agreement on a ten year (2015-16 to 2024-25) response plan, to eradicate Red witchweed from Mackay.
-The response plan was agreed to the value of $5.86 million and will be cost-shared on a 50:50 basis between governments (the Australian, state and territory governments) and industry groups (CANEGROWERS; Grain Producers Australia; Cattle Council of Australia and the live export industry).
+The response plan was agreed to the value of $5.86 million and will be cost-shared on a 50:50 basis between governments (the Australian, state and territory governments) and industry groups (CANEGROWERS; Grain Producers Australia; Cattle Council of Australia and the live export industry and Canegrowers on behalf of the Australian Cane Industry).

 Current scientific advice provided by the Consultative Committee on Exotic Plant Incursion (CCEPI) indicates that it is technically feasible and cost beneficial to eradicate red witchweed from the Mackay area.